While Paris is the obvious first stop on a French holiday, there are other major cities that can be explored in a more zen-like manner.

 Michelin stars shine all over the city of Lyon — the gastronomic capital of Europe.

 However, top-notch nosh isn’t restricted to starred establishments.
 The culinary principles and pride filter down to smaller establishments, bistros, cafes and onto the kitchen tables of the Lyonnais.
-The city is a gourmand’s heaven at every level.
+The city is a gourmand’s delight at every level, and a food tour with a local guide is a great way to discover its best kept culinary secrets — which the average visitor would have no hope of finding on their own!

 Legendary chef Paul Bocuse, who passed away in early 2018, established a chain of brasseries across town that will give you the classic bistro experience with high quality produce and often innovative twists.